akhilachitturi1804/BigDataGroup11/README.md

 b) What color attracts the most customers?
 c) Which brands has gasoline as fuel type after 2015?
 d) what is the power range that customers are looking for?
+e) what is the price range that customers are looking for?

 # Deliverable 2
 ## Data Understanding